 -

 Panelled door.
 Walnut and pine wood.
 17th century.
-A single-leaf door made of carved wood with traces of polychromy decorated with a composition of panels combining rectangular and square shapes in a harmonious manner.
-Despite the lack of movement, this was a common composition in the classicist movement of the European Baroque.
+A single-leaf wooden door, carved with traces of polychromy, decorated with a paneling design harmoniously combining rectangular and square shapes.
+Despite its lack of dynamism, this composition was common in the classicist style of the European Baroque.

 · Size: 105x208 cms.